 Direction of the hybridization event producing the hybrid population–Given that the haplotype of the Marble Range hybrid plants was shared by A. formosa both in the adjacent valley and 20 km away along the Pavilion-Clinton Highway, the evidence supports the idea that the hybrids descended from a local A. formosa maternal lineage.
 Interestingly, this haplotype is the most divergent in this analysis, and an alternative A. formosa haplotype is shared by individuals in both Robert’s Lake and Clearwater, which occur on either side of the Marble Range, over 400 km apart.
 This does not support an isolation-by-distance pattern and likely reflects a complex phytogeographic history of this species in the mountainous and highly dissected landscape of British Columbia.

-As plastid inheritance appears to be maternal in several Aquilegia and in other members of Ranunculaceae (Corriveau and Coleman, 1988), the haplotype analysis indicates that A. flavescens hybrid population.
+As plastid inheritance appears to be maternal in several Aquilegia and in other members of Ranunculaceae (Corriveau and Coleman, 1988), the haplotype analysis indicates that A. flavescens alleles were necessarily transmitted paternally during the formation of the hybrid population.
 While it is conceivable that there exist source populations of A. flavescens elsewhere in the Marble Range, there are no confirmed records of this species from this region of the province, and the nearest known populations are over 200 km to the east, suggesting that either (1) historical A. flavescens populations occurred in this region, or (2) long-distance pollen dispersal occurred.
 Under the first scenario, the hybrids would represent “ghosts” of one or more extirpated A. flavescens populations.
 Alternatively, under the second scenario, long-distance pollen dispersal could have resulted from hummingbird migrational movements.
 The ranges of both the rufous hummingbird and the calliope hummingbird overlap with the distributions of A. formosa and A. flavescens.
-Both species have been directly observed to visit A. formosa (Grant, 1952; Chase and Raven, 1975; Fulton and Hodges, 1999; ), and it is likely that hummingbirds visit A. flavescens as well (Grant, 1994; Whittall and Hodges, 2007; Bacon, 2010).
+Both species have been directly observed to visit A. formosa (Grant, 1952; Chase and Raven, 1975; Fulton and Hodges, 1999; Appendices S4, S7), and it is likely that hummingbirds visit A. flavescens as well (Grant, 1994; Whittall and Hodges, 2007; Bacon, 2010).
+We directly observed rufous hummingbirds in the Marble Range and captured video footage of a visit to Aquilegia at one locality (Appendix S7).
 The correspondence between the bill lengths of these hummingbirds and the spur lengths of the Aquilegia species (Appendix S8) further suggests they may cross-pollinate the latter, and they are well known to travel sufficiently large distances to have effected pollen transfer.

 Establishment of the hybrid population in the Marble Range–Either scenario, whether the extirpation of A. flavescens or whether A. flavescens sired this population from afar, raises questions.
 How did the hybrids become so numerous?
 And how was a high proportion of neutral A. flavescens ancestry maintained?
 Animal-mediated pollen dispersal over long distances is likely to be rare, and as such, gametophyte influx alone seems unlikely to have yielded such a large population.
 Furthermore, the STRUCTURE analysis does not indicate the presence of pure or backcrossed A. formosa individuals (Fig. 5), implying hybrids proliferated autonomously to some extent after the initial hybridization event.
 There are several explanations for how this might have occurred.